NCPS | NCPS Complaints & Concerns Procedure

 B. Should another process be followed first, or instead?

-C. Does this fall under our Code of Ethics?
+C. Is this within the scope of our Code of Ethics?

 D. Would this be an ‘excluded category’?